-- How logical and feasible are the research approaches? - Does the proposed research employ innovative concepts or methods? - Can the approach proposed concretely contribute to our understanding of the validity of the specified scientific hypothesis or hypotheses? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - Does the applicant recognize significant potential problems and consider alternative strategies? - Is the proposed research aligned with the published priorities identified or incorporated by reference in Section I of this NOFO?
+- How logical and feasible are the research approaches? - Does the proposed research employ innovative concepts or methods? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - Does the applicant recognize significant potential problems and consider alternative strategies? - Is the research posed in the context of representing processes in appropriate conceptual and/or numerical models?
+Are questions posed in the context of identified (or unrecognized) needs for models and do(es) the investigator(s) propose mechanisms whereby the results of the proposed research would be transitioned to the modeling community? - For those applications proposing to make use of modeling, or advance existing model codes, are approaches proposed to validate model results, and is there consideration of using the model results to guide future experimental research?